WordPress database error: [Disk full (/tmp/#sql_199273_7.MAI); waiting for someone to free some space... (errno: 28 "No space left on device")]

 Be thoughtful, and show your gratitude.
 There’s no need to haul something grandiose.
 You can go for a bottle of wine, a basket of pasta, or anything you know that would make their heart flutter.

-Ask about house rules
+Ask about house rules.

 Remember, each home is different.
 When you arrive, gently ask the house rules to avoid any misunderstandings.

 What time do they start the day or go to bed?
 Do they have children or pets?
 Should you leave your shoes somewhere?
-Be in tune with the hosts, and avoid putting yourself into an embarrassing situation.
+Be in tune with the hosts, and avoid putting yourself in an embarrassing situation.

-Lend a hand when necessary
+Lend a hand when necessary.

 Does somebody need to take a laundry run?
 Offer your help to accomplish the task.
 Does their dog need a stroll to take a dump?
 Volunteer and take their fur pet for a walk